LizardByte/GSMS/README.rst

     will be used.

 ``--dry_run, -d``
-    If set, the ``apps.json`` file will not be overwritten.
+    If set, the `apps.json` file will not be overwritten and box-art images won't be copied.
 Use this flag to preview the changes that would be made without committing them.

 ``--no_sleep``
     If set, the script will not pause for 10 seconds at the end of the import.

+``--nv_add_autodetect, -n``
+    If set, the script will add all streamable apps from Nvidia GameStream's automatically detected applications.

 Examples
 ^^^^^^^^

-To migrate all Gamestream apps to Sunshine and copy box art images to the default directory:
+To migrate all GameStream apps to Sunshine and copy box art images to the default directory:

 .. code-block:: batch

    gsms.exe

-To migrate all Gamestream apps to Sunshine and copy box art images to a custom directory:
+To migrate all GameStream apps to Sunshine and copy box art images to a custom directory:

 .. code-block:: batch